BrianJr03/myContacts/README.md

 ## Features

 - Search Functionality
-  - A user can filter through their contacts with the help of a search bar.
+  - A user can filter through their contacts via name or number with the help of a search bar.

 - Scrollable Contacts List with Sections
   - Each section is labled in alphabetical order.